dchen121/LiquorQuicker/README.md

 Welcome to LiquorQuicker, the app that helps you get liquor quicker!

-Click [here](https://morning-wildwood-5541.herokuapp.com/) to get started.
+Visit [LiquorQuicker](https://morning-wildwood-5541.herokuapp.com/) to get your drink on!